Da Vinci - Documentation Templates and Rules

 Retrieval of patient FHIR resources to supply to CQL execution engine

 The DTR client SHALL retrieve the FHIR resources specified in the dataRequirement section of a Library.
 SMART apps will do this using the access token provided on launch.
 The client can then pass these resources to the Clinical Quality Language (CQL) engine.
-For example, the below snippet is from a Library that contains a dataRequirement section.
+For example, the snippet below is from a Library that contains a dataRequirement section.
 In this code snippet the resource data needed from the EHR is Condition.

 "dataRequirement": [